 And we do.
 Usually so quickly that, the next morning, we don’t even remember the brief encounter with consciousness.

 A 4 month old baby, of course, lacks these critical thinking skills.
-To a 4 month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face, I was having dinner, and someone was singing me a soothing song about the Teddy Bears’ Picnic.
-Now I’m alone in this dark room, there’s no food, and there’s probably at least three, possibly four, scary monsters in the immediate vicinity.”
+To a 4 month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face.
+I was having dinner.
+And someone was singing me a soothing song about the a twinkling star.
+Now I’m alone in this dark room.
+There’s no food and there’s probably at least three, possibly four, scary monsters in the immediate vicinity.”

-Anyways, now that baby’s suddenly realized that Momma’s not around, and they’re not entirely sure where they’ve gone, the natural response is to do a little freaking out.
-That stimulates the fight-or-flight response and, next thing you know, baby’s not going back to sleep without a significant amount of reassurance that everything is OK.
+Anyways, now that baby’s suddenly realized that Mommy’s not around, and they’re not entirely sure where they’ve gone, the natural response is to do a little freaking out.
+That stimulates the fight-or-flight response.
+And, next thing you know, baby’s not going back to sleep without a significant amount of reassurance that everything is OK.

-The other major contributor to this 4 month baby sleep regression fiasco, I find, is that up until this point, parents have either been putting their baby to sleep with a pacifier, or by rocking them, or by breastfeeding them, or some similar technique where baby is helped along on the road to falling asleep.
+The third of the baby 4 month sleep regression signs, I find, is reliance on “sleep props”.
+A sleep prop is something external that your baby uses to get to sleep.
+So generally, up until this point, parents have either been putting their baby to sleep by rocking them, bouncing or by breastfeeding them, or some similar technique where baby is helped along on the road to falling asleep.
+Check out how to break the nightly feeding to sleep habit.

 Now that baby’s spending more time in light sleep, and therefore has a higher probability of waking up, this suddenly becomes a much bigger issue.
 These sleep props or sleep associations can be very sneaky indeed.
 Although they may be helpful in getting your little one to that initial nodding off stage, the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.
 Cue the fight-or-flight, the crying, and the adrenaline.
 When this starts happening every half an hour, parents can find themselves in a nightmarish situation.

 Baby’s room should be dark.
 I mean coal mine on a moonless night kind of dark.
+This will provide some baby 4 month sleep regression help.
 Tape garbage bags over the windows if you have to, or cover them with tinfoil.
 (Just be prepared to explain it to the police when the neighbors accuse you of running a grow-op.)
 I use the EZ Blackout Window Covers.

 Newborns and infants are not afraid of the dark.
 They are, however, responsive to light.
 Light tells their brains that it’s time for activity and alertness.
 The brain secretes hormones accordingly, so we want to keep that nursery absolutely pitch black during naps and bedtime.

-The other nemesis of daytime sleep, (and nighttime for that matter, although not nearly as often) is noise.
+The second of baby 4 month sleep regression tips is white noise.
+Because the other nemesis of daytime sleep, (and nighttime for that matter, although not nearly as often) is noise.
 Whether its UPS ringing the doorbell, the dog warning you that the squirrels are back and for sure going to attack the house this time, or something falling on the floor three rooms away.
 With baby spending more time in lighter sleep, noises will startle them easily.
 This will wake them up, so a white noise machine is a great addition to your nursery.

 “Wait, isn’t that a prop,” you’re asking.
 Well, in a way, it is, but it doesn’t require any winding, resetting, reinserting, or parental presence.
 It’s just there and it can be on as long as baby’s sleeping.
-So it’s not a prop we need to avoid.
+So it’s not a prop we need to avoid and instead something that can provide baby 4 month sleep regression help.

-Bedtime routines are also an essential component to getting your baby sleeping well.
+Bedtime routines are also an essential component to providing a baby 4 month sleep regression solution.
 Try to keep the routine to about 4 or 5 steps, and don’t end it with a feed.
 Otherwise, you risk baby nodding off at the breast or the bottle.
 That will create the dreaded “association” that we talked about earlier.

-Future Regressions Past The 4 Month Sleep Regression
+Future Regressions Past The Baby 4 Month Sleep Regression

-And by taking this opportunity to teach them the skills they need to string those baby sleep cycles together, independently, prop-free, without any need for nursing, rocking, or pacifiers, you’ll have given them a gift that they’ll enjoy for the rest of their young lives.
+And by taking this opportunity to teach them the skills they need to string those sleep cycles together, independently, prop-free, without any need for nursing to sleep, rocking, or pacifiers, you’ll have given them a gift that they’ll enjoy for the rest of their young lives.

 Of course, some kids are going to take to this process like a fish to water.
 And some are going to be a little more resistant.
 If yours falls into the former category, count yourself as lucky!
 Take delight in your success, and go ahead and gloat about it on Facebook.

-For those of you in the latter camp, I’m happy to help in any way I can.
+For those of you in the latter camp, I’m happy to provide your baby 4 month sleep regression help.
 Just visit my website or give me a call and we can work on a more personalized program for your little one using gentle sleep training methods.
 The most common thing I hear after working with clients is, “I can’t believe I waited so long to get some help sleep training baby!”
 So if you’re considering hiring a consultant, now is absolutely the time.
 I offer a free 15 minute evaluation so I can get to know the specifics about your little one’s situation, so book a call now and we can move forward as soon as you’re ready to get your little one sleeping through the night!

 To healthy sleep,